 • In the bearing connections, the strength is determined according to the smallest one by controlling 3 limit conditions.

-• Shear failure at bolt.
+• Shear failure at the bolt.

 • Bearing limit state in the plate.